Ridersajanbabu46/SaJanG/README.md

 # SaJanG
-Hello World,first all know who am i?
+Hello World,first of all know who am i?